 Nursing homes are an integral part of our society.
 They provide care for individuals who cannot care for themselves in their own homes, but who do not need the level of care that a hospital provides.

 Nursing homes provide a variety of care to its residents including medical, personal, physical therapy, occupational therapy and speech therapy.
 Nursing homes provide those who cannot remain in their homes with a place to live and eat.
 It provides them with social activities and help with personal care, including bathing, attending to personal hygiene, using the bathroom, and getting dressed.
 Nursing homes provide individuals with caregivers who are available 24 hours a day in case of emergencies.
 They have aides and nurses on staff who can administer medicine and monitor those with conditions such as Alzheimer’s who may need to be watched 24 hours a day.
+However, despite these services, there can sometimes be signs of nursing home neglect that may go unnoticed by families.
+It is crucial for loved ones to regularly visit and observe their relatives' conditions to ensure they are receiving the care they deserve.
+Addressing any concerns promptly can help improve the quality of life for residents and prevent further issues.

 It is estimated that more than 1.3 million individuals reside in nursing homes in the United States.
 While nursing homes provide care to individuals at varying levels, the majority of their residents are elderly or disabled.
 Of course, in any situation where personal and medical care is being given things can go wrong; especially in a situation where the majority of residents are either elderly or disabled and therefore tend to be more frail, both physically and medically.